- << Back to guides index

 'MULTIGENERATIONAL FAMILY YACHTING EXPERIENCE - SPENDING QUALITY TIME WITH GRANPA AND GRANNY'

 SATURDAY: Meet the boat at 5pm in Split.
 A light dinner will be served on the boat.
 Set sails to Bobovisca na Moru, a charming bay on the western side of Brac Island.
 The island offers so much to do from quad biking, light hiking, cycling, and is famous for the Golden Cape beach and its natural phenomenon, the beach tip that changes its direction based on the wind.
 You can also visit the smallest village on the island called Skrip.
 The village is home to a local family that owns its own olive oil farm and a small museum about their family history and the olive oil production.
 Kate and her husband are superb hosts.
 They also have a small serving area in the museum where you can sample the best olive oil pates along with the locally produced 'prsut' and cheese.
-You can also visit the village of Pucisca famous for the stonemasonry school.
+You can also visit the village of Pucisca famous for the stonemasonry school, where you can take your young ones for a stone cutting session.
+It is perfectly safe and your kids would love it, they can make thier own souvenir.
 You will also be able to visit the Osibova bay that has a local aqua park (for the young ones!).

 SUNDAY: Today we head off to Stari Grad.
 A charming village on the northern part of Hvar Island.
 The village is famous for the cycling route on the UNESCO plain, the oldest planted vineyard.
-The cycling trip is best enjoyed in the afteroon.
 The village is very pretty with the old Dalmatian stone houses with the red tiled roofs and narrow cobbled streets.
 It was voted as the best European destination in 2018.
-The best way to explore the village is on the foot.
-One of the hidden gems is the Petar Hektorovic (a famous Croatian poet) Palace.
+If you arrive late afternoon this is the best time to pick up a bike and go cycling through the Stari Plain.
+You can cycle from Stari Grad to Vrboska via the Stari Plain, around 6KM.
+On your retrun you can stop at the Petar Hektorovic (a famous Croatian poet) Palace.
 There are a few lovely swimming bays east of the village.
 The best beach is Lanterna.

 MONDAY: Today we reach the Pakleni Islands opposite Hvar Port.
 The best swimming bays are found here from Stipanska, Marinkovac, St Klement and Jerolim.
 A walk from Palmizana to St Klement's bay is a must.
 It is owned by a local family.
 Professor Eugenio Meneghello bought a 300-hectare wilderness in 1906, complete with 2 pebble beaches, and planted it with pines, palms, exotic shrubs and aromatic herbs like rosemary and lavender.
 One century and 3 generations later, his family are the pioneers of eco-tourism in Croatia.
 His granddaughter-in-law Dagmar and her 3 children still tend their forefather’s ‘Garden of Eden’, but have turned it into an exclusive hideaway with a cluster of villas and two restaurants all built of local stone.
 The highlight of the day is an adults only trip to a secret winery built into a cave only accessible by boat, exclusive to Sail Dalmatia clients.